shyampurk/bluemix-parking-meter/README.md

 2) Install the Mobile app in an android phone and ensure that the phone has access to internet.

 3) Power up the hardware setup and make sure that Arduino YUN has access to internet.
+And then run the Master controller program.

 4) Make sure that the ultrasonic sensors are not obstructed